80 Miles of Pipelines Will Deliver Water to Northern Colorado

-NISP includes approximately 80 miles of buried, safe, resilient pipelines to enable cooperative water exchanges and deliver water to cities, towns and water districts that provide water to 500,000 people today.
+A key part of the Northern Integrated Supply Project is placing approximately 80 miles of buried, safe, resilient pipelines to enable cooperative water exchanges and deliver water to the communities that need it.

-The pipeline is anticipated to be between 32 to 78 inches in diameter, but exact sizing and will depend on location, hydraulic conditions, and requirements of the NISP participants.
-The typical installation depth will be 5 feet.
-This means from the ground to the top of the pipeline will be 5 feet of backfill and soil.
-This installation depth will vary depending on design factors such as soil conditions, existing utilities, future site plans, etc.
+The pipeline will be between 32 to 78 inches in diameter, but exact sizing and will depend on location, hydraulic conditions, and requirements of the NISP participants receiving the water.
+Typically, the pipeline will be buried 5 feet deep.

 How can I tell when and where the pipeline is installed?

 After installation of the pipeline, the ground is fully restored to its original condition.
 Pipeline markers and signs will designate the underground location of the buried pipe.
-The markers will typically be blue in color and include the phone number of who to call for information on the pipeline, or to report any emergency.
-Markers are placed at bends in the pipeline, roadway and utility crossings, property lines, etc.
+The markers will typically be blue and include the phone number of who to call for information, or to report any emergency.
+Markers are placed at bends in the pipeline, roadway and utility crossings, and at property lines.